friends-of-presta/security-advisories/_posts/2023-10-25-tvcmsblog.md

 severity: "critical (9.8)"
 ---
 ​
-In tvcmsblog, dependancies of the theme Electron edited by Themevolty, an attacker can perform a blind SQL injection.
+In tvcmsblog, dependancies of the theme Electron edited by Themevolty for PrestaShop, an attacker can perform a blind SQL injection.
 ​
 ## Summary
 ​